 ballet in three acts

-music by Adolphe Adam, Cesare Pugni, Léo Delibes, Ludwig Minkus, Riccardo Drigo, Pyotr Oldenburgsky, Nikita Trubetskoy, Antoine Simon
+music by Adolphe Adam, Cesare Pugni, Léo Delibes, Ludwig Minkus, Riccardo Drigo, Pyotr Oldenburgsky, Ivan Trubetskoy, Antoine Simon

 Première of the production: 8 September 2015This ballet, inspired by Byron’s poem, tells the story of the love between a pirate and a beautiful slave-girl.
 The action takes place against the backdrop of the open sea, in remote grottoes, amid the hustle and bustle of an eastern bazaar, and the languid luxury of a sultan’s harem.
 The duels and kidnappings are thrilling, but it is Marius Petipa’s timeless choreography that really delights.
 This romantic, oriental masterpiece, first performed in Russia in 1858, has been returned to the repertoire by the Mikhailovsky Theatre’s Ballet Master in Chief, Mikhail Messerer.

 Oriental bazaar.
 The merchants are examining exotic goods.
 Beautiful slave girls are here for sale, too.
 A group of corsairs led by Conrad appear in the bazaar square.
 Medora, the ward of slave trader Lanquedem, comes to the balcony.
 Seeing Conrad, she quickly makes a selam — a bouquet in which each flower has a special meaning — and throws it to Conrad.
 Medora leaves the balcony and appears in the square accompanied by Lanquedem.